hildurhodd/beetlegoesplaces/content/blog/3-beetle-goes-to-montpellier.md

 All of our excitement about the journey ahead was swept away from us when we went downstairs with our luggage where we saw that someone had broken into the beetle and stolen what we had locked in the car.
 Half an hour before the owner of the B&B had walked passed the car from the bakery and the car was fine.

-We has a lot of things with us because we are moving back to Iceland.
+We had a lot of things with us because we are moving back to Iceland.
 The night before we decided to not take everything out of the car because it was a lot of things.
-We left a giant suitcase with almost all of our wardrobe, one smaller bag with all of my outdoor cloths and a robot under the seat.
-It was all taken and the rest scattered around the car along with a lot of peases of glass from the window.
+We left a giant suitcase with almost all of our wardrobe, one smaller bag with all of my outdoor clothes and a robot vacuum under the seat.
+It was all taken and the rest scattered around the car along with a lot of pieces of glass from the window.

+{{< img-fit
+  "6u" "robbery1.png" "The robbery"
+  "6u" "robbery2.png" "The robbery"
+  "6u" "robbery3.png" "The robbery"
+  "6u" "robbery5.png" "The robbery"
+  "12u" "robbery4.png" "The robbery"
+  "/img/road-trips/iceland-2017/day-1/beetle-goes-to-montpellier" >}}

+First they tried to force the door open with a crow bar and then broke the window.
+There is a lot of damage to the paintwork after the crowbar and a bent in the door as well.
+The paint was scratched of all the way to the metal of the car.

+This has thought us to never leave anything in the car, no matter how un-important it is.
+When we left the suitcase we thought "There is nothing in it that is worth something" but we did not think far enough.
+Even though these things did not matter that much to us the break in has cost us much more trouble and worries that we ever imagined.

+Until next time.